Home

 FUNNY NUMBERS

-These “numbers” are used in some DX and contest QSOs and are included here because you may come across them and wonder.
-It’s another example of a shortcut.
+These "numbers" are used in some DX and contest QSOs and are included here because you may come across them and wonder.
+It's another example of a short cut.

 T-The abbreviation for zero, in the days before the electronic keyer it was a long dah and can still be heard occasionally today by operators using a "bug".

-A-The abbreviation for the number one, in this case, its the first 2 parts of the digit.
+A-The abbreviation for the number one, in this case its the first 2 parts of the digit.

 This is my explanation of learning CW as a language.
+I would appreciate feedback, suggestions or complaints to

 Put W6REC or NC6M into google to see some contest records and results.